AshtonKem/Butler/README.md

 Install
 =======

-Butler is available on [Marmalade](http://marmalade-repo.org/).
-Simply us `M-x package-install` to install butler.

-Alternatively, download butler.el and add it to your load-path.
+Butler is available on [Marmalade](http://marmalade-repo.org/) and [MELPA](http://melpa.milkbox.net/#/butler).
+Because uploads to Marmalade are currently broken, I recommend using the MELPA version as it will be newer.

 You will need to add `(require 'butler)`  to one of your init files.